 We map the entire ecosystem, identifying its (thousands of) websites, uncovering how they connect to each other, and measuring their respective importance.
 This allows to answer a series of crucial questions about the size of the far-right internet, its popularity, its structure, etc.

 We scrape the linguistic and visual content of these websites in order to analyse how the many far-right online communities, through their choices of language and visual imagery, make some socio-political issues salient and construct particular collective identities (both of themselves and their ‘enemies’).

-The ExID project combines the research experience of its members from three institutions (Trinity College Dublin, University of Cophenhagen, and the University of Exter) along with its expertise with UK and foreign government units in tackline online extremism and preventing terrorism.
+The ExID project combines the research experience of its members from three institutions (Trinity College Dublin, University of Copenhagen, and the University of Exeter) along with its expertise with UK and foreign government units in tackling online extremism and preventing terrorism.